 Historical Background

 Statistical Process Control started in the 1920s with Dr. Walter Shewhart at Bell Laboratories.
 Dr. Shewhart’s ideas on measuring process changes were groundbreaking.
 Later, Japan improved SPC a lot, thanks to W. Edwards Deming.
-Over time, SPC has become key to quality control all over the world.
+Over time, SPC has become key to control de calidad all over the world.

 Core Principles